anjansrivathsav/anjansrivathsav/README.md

 -  🗼 Living in **Mississauga, Canada
-- 👨‍💻 Currently Working as Full Stack Developer at Nuvo Horizons
+- 👨‍💻 Currently Working as Co-op Student at Telus
-- ✈️ Open to Remote Job Opportunities 🍻

 <br/>